Here are pictures

 gets quite cold once Ann switches the central heating off, so

-down on the settee like we normally do.
-Considering how small
+settling down on the settee like we normally do.
+Considering

-she is, for a human, Ann takes up far too much of the bed.
-She
+how small she is, for a human, Ann takes up far too much of

-would insist on stretching out right under the very middle of
+the bed.
+She would insist on stretching out right under the

 Ann

-the living room carpet, when our tray's so big and deep.
-Had the
+over the living room carpet, when our tray's so big and deep.

-cheek to ask us if we play football when we're in it.
-Has she
+Had the cheek to ask us if we play football when we're in it.

-no shame?
-As I said to Spock, do we ask her what the strange noises
+Has she no shame?
+As I said to Spock, do we ask her what the

-are when she's in the bathroom?
-And why the towels are too wet
+strange noises are when she's in the bathroom?
+And why the towels

 ©